Table of Contents

 The programs available here are comprehensive of what is available from the state of Hawaii, but is not comprehensive of what is available from the rest of the continental United States.
 To find the program that is most suitable to your needs, it’s important to also search for nationwide assistance.
 You can easily do so by using our Resource Locator Tool.

-The average assisted living cost in 2017 across the state of Hawaii is $4,175.
-In Honolulu, the monthly average price is higher and is around $5,050.
-On the island of Maui, in the area of Kahului, less expensive senior living can be found at approximately $2,675/ month.
-Memory care (for persons with dementias such as Alzheimer's disease) can increase the monthly costs by $850 - $1,050.
+The average assisted living cost in 2018 across the state of Hawaii is $4,195.
+In Honolulu, the monthly average price is higher and is around $5,070.
+On the island of Maui, in the area of Kahului, less expensive senior living can be found at approximately $2,695/ month.
+Memory care (for persons with dementias, such as Alzheimer's disease) can increase the monthly costs by $870 - $1,070.
 This is due to the increased level of supervision and security that is required for these types of patients.

 Medicaid in Hawaii will pay for nursing home care for low-income elderly and frail individuals, as well as for limited personal care assistance.
-However, unlike most states, elderly Hawaii residents do not have Medicaid Waiver options.
-The state has chosen to service the aging through a single Medicaid managed care program called Med QUEST.
+However, unlike most states, elderly Hawaii residents do not have Medicaid Waiver options, which have enrollment caps.
+Instead, the state has chosen to service the aging through a single Medicaid managed care program called Med QUEST.
 However, like Waivers, the program offers residents Medicaid funded care outside of nursing homes.
+These benefits may include adult day care, home health services, personal emergency response systems, adult foster care, and more.
 Additional details can be found here.

-As of 2017, Hawaii states that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65, but disabled.
-The monthly income limits are set at $1,594 for individuals, and asset limits are $2,000.
-Certain assets are considered exempt, such as the individual’s home (up to $840,000 in value) and primary vehicle.
-For married couples, the rules change if there is one Medicaid applicant or two.
+As of 2018, Hawaii states that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident at least 65 years of age, or under 65 and disabled.
+The monthly income limit is set at $1,605 for an individual, and the asset limit is $2,000.
+Certain assets are considered exempt, such as the individual’s home (up to $858,000 in value), household appliances/furnishings, wedding/engagement rings, a primary vehicle, and a burial spot.
+For married couples, the rules change depending on if there is one Medicaid applicant or two.
+For instance, if only one spouse is applying for Medicaid, a portion of the applicant’s spouse may be transferred to the non-applicant spouse (the community spouse).
+Non-applicant spouses are also able to retain a higher level of assets.
+These rules are in place to prevent spousal impoverishment of community spouses.
 Medicaid eligibility is complex, especially for married couples.
 It is recommended that persons unsure of their status consult with a professional in advance of applying.

-1) Kupuna Care - offers multiple in home and community based benefits, such as adult day care, personal care, meal delivery, and transportation assistance.
+1) Kupuna Care (KC) - offers multiple in-home and community based benefits, such as adult day care, personal care, home modifications, meal delivery, and transportation assistance.

 2) Chore Services Program - offers in-home assistance to help maintain one's home in a safe, livable condition, as well as provides personal care assistance.
 Other benefits include preparation of meals, laundry, yard work, and shopping.
 This program allows for consumer self-direction, meaning individuals are able to choose their own service provider, including some family members.

-3) Adult Foster Care Program - in-home and community based assistance in the homes of foster families.
+3) Adult Foster Care Program - formally referred to as the Community Care Foster Family Home (CCFFH) program, in-home and community based assistance in the homes of foster families is provided.
 Seniors receive 24-hour supervision and nursing home level of care in this environment.

 Many non-profit and federal options also exist that help pay for care, in addition to the Hawaii specific options that are listed here.
 Our Resource Locator Tool is invaluable in finding these programs that pay for, or reduce the burden of the cost of care, including loan options and benefits for veterans.
 To find the program that best suits your needs, it is strongly recommended you use this search option.